travisbyrum/einet/README.md

 # Einet
-R code compilation to explore and compute various information theory metrics for networks, such as effective information, effectiveness and causal emegence.
+R code compilation to explore and compute various information theory metrics for networks, such as effective information, effectiveness and causal emergence.

 ## Web App